Ashton Keynes, Holy Cross Church

 Cirencester, St John the Baptist - 4.9 miles (Historic Church)

-Nearest Accommodation to Ashton Keynes, Holy Cross Church:
+Nearest Holiday Cottages to Ashton Keynes, Holy Cross Church: